useless-anvil/retrosmart-cursor/NOTES.md

 scheme handling, theme variants.
 The cursor designs are still Manuel's — this fork adapts them, it doesn't reinvent them.

-If something looks different from upstream, it's probably intentional (new sizes, palette handling).
-If it looks like an actual regression, open an issue.

 ## On AI assistance

 Build scripts and docs were put together with AI help.
 The cursor art in